Energy Saving Advice and Grants

 • Means-tested free school meals.

-To find out more about local support, when payments are scheduled, and how to apply, visit the City of Doncaster Council website.
+To find out more about local support, when payments are scheduled, and how to apply, visit Household Support Fund - City of Doncaster Council

 Warm Home Discount

-You could get £150 off your electricity bill for winter 2023 to 2024 under the Warm Home Discount Scheme.
-The scheme will open from November 2023.
+You could get £150 off your electricity bill for winter 2025 to 2026 under the Warm Home Discount Scheme: Overview - GOV.UK The scheme will open from October 2025.

 The money is not paid to you - it’s a one-off discount on your electricity bill, between October and March.
 You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity and you’re eligible.
 Contact your supplier to find out.